 The first method of LSO control advised to me was to use the Global Settings Manager on the Flash Player Help page to deactivate LSO transfer.
 This works in the immediate term, but is in no way reliable in any longer term sense.
 The first thing to watch out for with this option is that clean-up utilities designed to keep your computer in good order can reset the flash settings back to the defaults.
 I believe that my Glary Utilities program has been doing just that, and of course if that can change the settings without me realising it, then other apps can too.
 Glary is a very good routine in my opinion, and I may even be able to stop it interfering with the flash settings if I go 'beneath the hood' - I haven't checked, but the point is you can't go onto the Adobe Flash Player Help Page, select 'Never Ask Again', and expect your settings to apply forever, unconditionally.
 I also wonder if some websites might try to interfere with the flash settings.
 With tracking equating to revenue, you can be sure that if there's a way for a site to get round a block on LSO cookies, an unscrupulous Web presence will do it.
 So, I’d suggest ignoring the Flash Global Settings Manager as any sort of solution.
 It proved completely impotent over a longer term during my tests.

-THIS LINK.
+The second option would be to use the free Tor proxy utility.
+You can download Tor via THIS LINK.
 The full Browser Bundle comes with its own custom Firefox browser, which starts up when you open Tor, and once running, is used in the same way you’d use the regular Firefox.
 The bundle safeguards you against the receipt of LSO cookies because it disables your Flash plugins by default.
 Tor is highly privacy focused and goes to great (if not 100% infallible) lengths to ensure that your computer can’t be identified, and that you can’t be tracked.

 The third option would be to use a free add-on for Firefox called Better Privacy.
 You simply install Better Privacy straight into Firefox as you would Adblock Plus or whatever, and it’s active whenever you use that browser.
 This is my favourite option because it doesn’t noticeably slow you down, and by default it reports the number of LSO cookies on your system each time you shut down the browser – allowing you to delete them with the click of a button.